 - Demonstrate basic measuring, conversion, food costing, and yield management practices.

-- Use baking and pastry industry-specific communication.
+- Use terminology and communication protocols specific to the baking and pastry industry.

 |Course ||Title ||Credits |